solidify-project/engine/_help/src/Pages/folders-structure.md

 ### Ignored files

 There is a list of files that will be ignored by engine to load and process.
-Those files are:
+These files are:

 - `README.md`
 - `.DS_Store`

-Those files will be ignored, if found, in any folders and subfolders.
+These files will be ignored, if found, in any folders and subfolders.

 ### Source files folder